getreu/tp-note/doc/source/tp-note--manpage.md

     {{ sort-tag }}-{{ title }}--{{ subtitle }}.{{ extension }}

 A so called _sort-tag_ is a numerical prefix at the beginning of the filename.
-It is used to order files and notes in the filesystem.
+It is used to order files and notes in the file system.
 Besides numerical digits, a _sort-tag_ can be any combination of `0123456789-_`[^sort-tag] and is usually used as